frictionlessdata/frictionless-py/docs/guides/extracting-data.md

 ## Table Dialect

 The Dialect adjusts the way tabular parsers work.
-The concept is similiar to the Control above.
+The concept is similar to the Control above.
 Let's use the CSV Dialect to adjust the delimiter configuration:

 ```python